microsoft/azure-health-data-services-toolkit/docs/concepts.md

 On this page, we'll cover the components that are needed to build custom operations.

-**Operation Context**: Used as a common input and output for a filter in a pipeline.
+- **Operation Context**: Used as a common input and output for a filter in a pipeline.
-**Pipeline**: Used to build custom operations with filters, channels, and bindings.
+- **Pipeline**: Used to build custom operations with filters, channels, and bindings.
-**Filter:** A common interface for classes that modify the request and/or result.
+- **Filter:** A common interface for classes that modify the request and/or result.
 Filters can be chained together in a single pipeline.
-**Channel:** Used to output data in a pipeline to another Azure service (like Storage, Service Bus, etc).
+- **Channel:** Used to output data in a pipeline to another Azure service (like Storage, Service Bus, etc).
+- **Binding:** #TODO

 Pipeline Management |  Pipelines :-------------------------:|:-------------------------: